 But they are!

-No, your waste management company won't take them, that's true.
+No, your waste management company probably won't take them, that's true.
 But you know how grocery stores have a big bin now so you can return their plastic shopping bags for recycling?
-Well, you can bring your plastic storage, vacuum sealer bags, and sous vide plastic here for recycling, too!
+Well, you can bring your plastic storage, vacuum sealer bags, and sous vide plastic there for recycling, too!

 Here's an article from MNN.com about recycling plastics that you can't put in your recycle bin.
 It doesn't name vacuum bags specifically, and recycling laws vary around the country.
 But most places that take plastic grocery bags should also take other plastic bags, including vacuum sealer bags.
 Just be sure to wash and dry the bags before adding them to the recyclables.